 The University of Wisconsin-Green Bay will not tolerate nor condone any form of hazing.
-Violations of this policy will be dealt with by the Office of Student Life, and then, if necessary, by the Dean of Students Office, and potentially by the State of Wisconsin.
+Violations of this policy will be dealt with by the Student Engagement Center, and then, if necessary, by the Dean of Students Office, and potentially by the State of Wisconsin.